yjg30737/pyqt-toast/README.md

 # pyqt-toast
 PyQt Toast (Small message displayed on the screen, visible for a short time)

+## Help Wanted
+If you are good at PyQt, i kindly ask you to make setDuration work :)

 ## Requirements
 PyQt5 >= 5.14